Courseplay/Webhook/README.md

 the zip.

-Once the zip file is created, the app attempts to create a release on GitLab with the version number found in `modDesc.xml`.
+Once the zip file is created, the app attempts to create a release on GitHub with the version number found in `modDesc.xml`.
 This will succeed only if no such release exist yet, so only the first push with a different version will result in a new release.